Skip to main content

 Interactive PowerBI report for Journey Analytics using Epilot Datalake

 Our Journey Analytics Data lake feature offers a comprehensive solution to track and analyze user journeys in real-time, providing you with deep insights into how users interact with your journeys.
-By capturing detailed event data, such as page navigations, form submissions, and user exits, you can gain a clear understanding of user behavior and identify opportunities for optimization.
+By capturing detailed event data, such as step navigations, form submissions, and user exits, you can gain a clear understanding of user behavior and identify opportunities for optimization.

 You can also refer to the following link to establish connection to different BI tools.